What should I do if I am injured at work?

 If your workers' compensation claim is placed on delay, you will not receive payment right away from Zurich.
-To initiate a payment, you must contact Liberty Mutual, Stanford’s Voluntary Disability Insurance provider at: (800) 896-9375.
+To get information on your VDI claim and payment, contact AbsenceOne, Stanford's disability administrator at 866-566-1906.

 It is illegal for an employer to take adverse employment action against employees having a work-related injury or illness, filing a claim, or testifying in another person’s workers’ compensation case.
 Employers found to discriminate may face penalties.
 Employees also may have additional rights under the Americans with Disabilities Act (ADA) or Fair Employment and Housing Act (FEHA).

 For additional information contact FEHA at: 800-884-1684 or the Equal Employment Opportunity commission (EEOC) at 800-669-4000.
 You also can get free information form the state Division of Workers’ Compensation Information & Assistance Officer.
 Hear recorded information by calling toll free 800-736-7401 or learn more at: http://www.dir.ca.gov